BenjaminHughStrudwick/NonLinearOpticalSim/README.md

 ## Files contained

 main.py : Run the simulation from this file.
-It should produce a graph.\n Sim_Initialisation.py : This contains classes to intialisation the simulation and the pulses Crystal_module.py : Contains crystal information and functions
+It should produce a graph.
+Sim_Initialisation.py : This contains classes to intialisation the simulation and the pulses Crystal_module.py : Contains crystal information and functions